Lead-Safe Wisconsin: Lead Supervisor Study Guide

 Employer and supervisor responsibilities

-- The OSHA Lead in Construction Rule provides guidance on employer responsibilities, such as providing worker protection when exposure level is above the P.E.L.
+- The OSHA: Lead in Construction (PDF) Rule provides guidance on employer responsibilities, such as providing worker protection when exposure level is above the P.E.L.
 In the OSHA rule, start reading on page 8 about worker protection, and then read on pages 10-11 about exposure assessments, interpreting test results, and notifying employees of monitoring results

 OSHA responsibilities